 North of Madrid’s exclusive Salamanca neighborhood, this Michelin-starred restaurant serves creative, ingredient-driven dishes in a contemporary setting.
 Diners can choose between the spacious dining room and the circular bar with an open kitchen in the centre.
 The a la carte and tasting menus revolve around seasonal ingredients and each dish is thoughtfully explained to the diners as it’s served.
 Some of the more daring ingredient pairings include grilled cod with black garlic and tapioca, duck with aromatic herbs, coffee, and beetroot, and fois gras waffle with coconut foam.
 Everything is beautifully presented and an expert sommelier is on hand to suggest wine pairings.
 It’s well worth splurging on the 8-course tasting menu (70 Euros) for the full A’Barra experience.
 One for romantic meals and special occasions.
 Reservations.

 Txirimiri is a Basque tapas bar that’s a perfect stop on a night on the town.
 Take your pick of the heaped pintxos (tiny open sandwiches) along the bar; one local favorite is the morcilla (black pudding topped with quail egg).
 Specialties here include the Unai hamburger, fried in tempura with wild mushroom sauce, a terrific take on the tortilla (potato omelette), grilled fois gras with fig marmalade, and risotto with cuttlefish ink.
 Tipples include a good selection of Basque wines, as well as wines from all over Spain.
 The place gets really busy in the evenings, with crowds spilling out the front doors, so get here early to nab a one of the tables at the back or be prepared to jostle your way to the bar.
-Located just south of the two main streets lined with tapas bars in La Latina.
+3 outlets.

 Conveniently located right next to the Callao metro stop, this food court on the 9th floor of the El Corte Inglés department store is a great place for a bite with a view.
 Apart from several specialty stores selling gourmet food products, there are numerous restaurants to choose from.
 Pizza al Cuadrado sells pizza by the slice, with unusual flavour combinations and changing daily menu.
 Central Mexicana pairs margaritas with Mexican street food, and Hamburguesa Nostra is all about gourmet hamburgers.
 Imanol serves Navarran pinxos (tiny sandwiches), while Juanillo Club is a cocktail and oyster bar.
 With a young, buzzy vibe, the place gets really busy in the evenings, so get here early to grab a spot by one of the huge windows to watch the sun set over the Gran Vía.
 Popular with young, hip locals and families.